lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 The Rubin Science Platform Portal Aspect has a variety of search functions that can access DP0.2 Images, DP0.2 Catalogs, and DP0.3 (Solar System only) Catalogs.
 Once you log in to the Rubin Science Platform and select "Portal aspect" you will see the multiple tabs on top.
-Clicking on the respective tab will allow you to work with any of those images / catalogs.
+Clicking on the respective tab will allow you to work with any of those image / catalog repositories.
 Within each tab, there are multiple types of queries that can be performed.
 Within those three choices above, there is the ability to use "UI assisted" searching or ADQL queries.
 Each of these options has a different user interface, covered in the sections below.

 .. :ref:`Portal-Intro-Image-Queries` from the "DP0.2 Images" tab, :ref:`Portal-Intro-Single-Table-Queries` and :ref:`Portal-Intro-ADQL-Queries`, from the DP0.2 Catalogs tab.